 Modifications can change the physical structure of a home by widening doorways and lowering countertop height, using ramps instead of steps, chair lifts instead of stairs, accessible bathrooms and free-standing showers.
 Other changes are less extensive and can include grip-friendly doorknobs, switches, non-slip flooring, door push bars, transfer benches, modified shelvings, modified faucets, modified wall sockets, and bathroom grab bars.

 Home modification can be expensive, but there are certain grants and other resources that may be available to help defray the cost of making a home accessible.
 Title I Property Improvement Loans are loans set aside specifically for rehabilitating old properties and improving livability, Section 203(k) Rehabilitation Loans help to finance or refinance home purchases, the Housing Choice Voucher Program (formerly known as Section 8 Vouchers) provide subsidies for low-income individuals seeking housing, and certain federal assistance programs may be able to help defray the cost of accessible housing.
 The goal of the Home Accessibility Tax Credit (HATC) is to help defray the cost of accessibility renovations by providing a reimbursement of a portion of your tax burden.
-The United Spinal Association has a comprehensive accessible home guide parents may find useful.
-For more information on other funding resources, please see the link list below.
+The United Spinal Association also has a comprehensive accessible home guide parents may find useful.

 For more information on general housing assistance, please see our page on Paying for Basic Needs: Housing and Funding Options for Accessible Housing.